 Q: What sort of encryption does AWS Storage Gateway use to protect my data?

-All data transferred between any type of gateway appliance and AWS storage is encrypted using SSL.
+A: All data transferred between any type of gateway appliance and AWS storage is encrypted using SSL.
 By default, all data stored by AWS Storage Gateway in S3 is encrypted server-side with Amazon S3-Managed Encryption Keys (SSE-S3).
 Also, you can optionally configure different gateway types to encrypt stored data with AWS Key Management Service (KMS) via the Storage Gateway API.
-See below for specifics on KMS support by File Gateway, Volume Gateway, and Tape Gateway.
+See below for specifics on KMS support by File Gateway, Tape Gateway, and Volume Gateway.

 Q: Is AWS Storage Gateway HIPAA eligible?